filyp/whisper-simple-dictation/README.md

 By default the record key is *right* ctrl.
 You can change it in `dictation.py`, but it must be a modifier key (shift, alt, ...).

-Note that the way we send text is by copying it to the clipboard and then sending Ctrl+Shift+V. That's because typing the text normally is complicated to do right, with all the special characters.
+To set up a service that will run whisper-simple-dictation, take a look at `dictation_remote.service`.

-To set up a service that will run whisper-simple-dictation, take a look at `example_service_file.service`.
+(Note that the way we send text is by copying it to the clipboard and then sending Ctrl+Shift+V. That's because typing the text normally is complicated to do right, with all the special characters.
+If using ydotool, it types the text, because pasting is not implemented.)

 ## Options